talk2viren/umermansoor.github.io/_posts/2017-2-13-yak-shaving-the-less-you-do-the-better.md

 >
 Me: "*Huh?*"
 >
 QA: "I was setting up the testing environment in all its glory.
 Once it is done, I will update the test client to dynamically fetch the server-side configuration to the tests are run with the right expectations...
 Didn't you see my Scrum board this morning?
-All of the yaks I need to shave listed under the parent story."
+All of the yaks I need to shave are listed under the parent story."

 <!--more-->